Noaaan/MythicMetals/PATCHNOTES.md

 Re-worked all durasteel assets, and raw quadrillum (thanks Pois1x!).
 Made Unobtainium ores slightly luminous.
 Fixed a crash related to EnchantmentHelper for entities with no gear.
 Added a resource condition to validate nuggets.
+Fixed Natural Aqua Affinity not applying on tools.

 ### Balance Changes
 Buffed Morkite's fuel value.